voxmedia/github-action-slack-notify-build/README.md

 1. **Add a Bot user.** Browse to the "Bot users" page listed in the sidebar.
 Name your bot "GitHub Action" (you can change this later) and leave the other default settings as-is.
 1. **Set an icon for your bot.** Browse to the "Basic information" page listed in the sidebar.
 Scroll down to the section titled "Display information" to set an icon.
 1. **Install your app to your workspace.** At the top of the "Basic information" page, you can find a section titled "Install your app to your workspace".
 Click on it, then use the button to complete the installation.

+## License

+The scripts and documentation in this project are released under the [Apache 2.0 License](LICENSE).